Loccute/Conveyor-belt-sorts-products-by-color/README.md

 We have an image of the project as follows

 We use embedded software written in Arduino language in this project.
+Link demo project: https://drive.google.com/file/d/1OT8RTkoRJAJAPopeO4nxeGmVUK2RfYer/view?usp=sharing